kaltura-vpaas/kaltura-accounts-entries-export/README.md

 # Configuration
 Before running the script, follow these steps:

-1. Download the [Kaltura PHP 5.3+ API Client archive](https://developer.kaltura.com/api-docs/Client_Libraries) and extract into the /kaltura-client directory
-2. Edit `kaltura-entries-export-excel.php` and set the following parameters:
+1. Edit `kaltura-entries-export-excel.php` and set the following parameters:
 	* `PARENT_PARTNER_IDS`: An array of parent kaltura partner IDs and their respective API ADMIN Secrets, to get entries export for.
 If the ID provided is not a parent account the entries of that account will be exported
 	* `SERVICE_URL`: the full base URL to the Kaltura API endpoint (https://www.kaltura.com when using SaaS)
 	* `KS_EXPIRY_TIME`: Session duration; since the execution time will vary based on the number of records, be sure to set the duration accordingly.